 Part lecture and part installation, This second part of W.S.G.I.A.G.
 (When Something Is Good Its Always Goood) highlights the aesthetic variations of incandescent lighting technology.

 The lecture happens under a scenography of gallery track lighting activated in a theatrical way: spot lights of deep contrasting colors are turned on and off throughout the lecture by a technician following a script.
 The abrupt lighting changes occur in contrast to the rhythm of the lecture.

+After the lecture, the public is invited to have a drink in a light bulb store, celebrating its “Grand Opening”.
 Inside the store, the rather empty space is dominated by a gigantic wooden sculpture “When Something Is Good, It’s Always Good,” again, as in part one, an artwork appropriated from fellow artist Augustin Grenèche.
 This time Augustin’s sign is re-built in a larger scale and light bulbs are added.